Lankaran District: Population

-According to the State Statistics Committee, as of 2018, the population of city recorded 226,900 persons, which increased by 35,600 persons (about 18.6 percent) from 191,300 persons in 2000.
-113,900 of total population are men, 113,000 are women.
+According to the State Statistics Committee, as of 2018, the population of the city recorded 226,900 persons, which increased by 35,600 persons (about 18.6 percent) from 191,300 persons in 2000.
+Of the total population, 113,900 are men and 113,000 are women.
 More than 25,4 percent of the population (about 55,700 persons) consists of young people and teenagers aged 14–29.

 Lankaran district is the largest Talysh region in terms of population.
 The total population is 230,300 people, The majority of the district's population is talysh.
 It includes the cities of Lankaran and Liman, as well as six other cities and eighty-five villages.
 These are large centers of trade and culture among the talysh.

 Education

 There are 51 kindergartens, 81 educational institutions, pedagogical, medical and musical schools in Lankaran.
 87 clubs, 94 libraries, State Drama Theater, museum, branch of Azerbaijan Scientific Research Institute of Fisheries and Subtropical Crops operate.

 Since 1992 Lankaran State University, Azerbaijan National EA Regional Science Center since 2006 have been established.
 Lankaran branch of Azerbaijan Research Institute of Horticulture and Subtropical Crops of ANAS, Zona Experimental Station, Lankaran branch of the Institute of Improvement of Teachers, Lankaran Humanitarian College, Medical School, Children's Art School operate in Lankaran.